ariawisp/codexpc/docs/swift-ping.md

 # Swift ping example

-Drop this into a scratch Swift file to ping the service while building the Kotlin/Native client.
+Drop this into a scratch Swift file to ping the service.

 ```
 import Foundation